Javier1019/Javier1019/README.md

 ### Javier Nazario - @Javier1019
 I'm a LatinX Software Engineer from Aguadilla, Puerto Rico.
 I picked up programmming as a hobby when I was 14 and haven't stopped since.
+Used to study in University of Puerto Rico, Mayaguez as a Software Engineering major.
 Currently studying in the Polytechinc University of Puerto Rico with a major in Computer Science and a minor in Cybersecurity.
-Used to study in University of Puerto Rico -  Mayaguez as a Software Engineering major.
-Currently focusing on building a few Startups to have an excuse to take random projects and learn more!
+I am actively focusing on building a few Startups to have an excuse to take random projects and learn more!

 <hr>